 Is it curable?
 Unfortunately, there is currently no cure for FeLV.
 However, new treatments are constantly emerging.
 While the documented life expectancy for FeLV+ cats is only 2.5 years post-diagnosis, the consensus in the animal welfare community is that FeLV+ cats can and do live longer with proper care, nutrition, and monitoring.

 That said, the care of FeLV+ cats can be complicated, and prospective adopters should be prepared to monitor their cat’s symptoms carefully.
 Even minor colds and infections should be treated quickly with veterinary guidance.
-There is a range of supplemental treatments available that can help to strengthen the FeLV+ cat’s weakened immune system, and a reputable veterinarian will likely be able to point you in the right direction.
+Certain supplemental treatments can help to strengthen an FeLV+ cat’s weakened immune system, and a reputable veterinarian will likely be able to point you in the right direction.

 If you’re considering adopting or fostering an FeLV+ cat through FCS, you’re in luck!
-We have many team members who are very knowledgeable about FeLV, and we’ll be there to help you every step of the way.
+Our team members are very knowledgeable about FeLV, and we’ll be here to help you and your new companion every step of the way.
 FCS currently has multiple FeLV cats under its care, all of whom are flourishing in foster homes and bringing their humans lots of joy.

 If you are interested in fostering or adopting a cat with one of these diseases, or if you just want to learn more, please reach out to us!
 We need people like you!